Adopt a Child in Chattanooga

-The decision to adopt a child or children is both serious and awesome.
+The decision to adopt a child is both serious and awesome.
 Whether you are considering adopting a baby or an older child, Purple Law Firm’s Chattanooga adoption attorneys help you.
 There are several steps involved in the legal adoption process.
 Our professional staff walks you through each and every step.
 Thinking about adopting an unrelated child?
 Related child?
-Or a step-child?
+Or adopt your step-child?
+Maybe you should adopt a waiting child.
 Let the caring legal professionals of Purple Law Firm help you.
-Contact our office to set up a consultation appointment with our Chattanooga adoption attorneys.
+Contact our office to set up a consultation appointment with our

-Hire a Chattanooga adoption attorney.
+First, hire a Chattanooga adoption attorney.
 Then File an Adoption Petition in Circuit or Chancery Court.
-Also, if the natural parents still have rights this petition must include a request to terminate parental rights.*
+Also, if the natural parents still have rights, this petition must include a request to terminate parental rights.*

-Have a complete home study and background investigation report.
-This is filed with the court by an approved and licensed agency.
+Complete a home study and background investigation report by an approved and licensed agency.
 But, this requirement may be waived by the court in family adoptions.
-Ask the Chattanooga adoption attorneys of Purple Law Firm about this.
+Ask the Chattanooga adoption attorneys of Purple Law Firm about an pre-adoption home study.

 Last, attend a final hearing on the adoption.